Table of Contents

 - Knowing the purpose of capital letters and punctuation

 As an essential foundation of reading, it’s important for parents and teachers to help the kids develop these early reading and writing skills.
 When you teach children how books work, they will gain the basic understandings of reading.

 - Read or sing a Poem of the Day: Point to the words as the kids recite the familiar poems and nursery rhymes.
-If you give them their own printable poem, they can point to the words and follow along.

 - Reference environmental print often: Point out letters and words on their favorite cereal or snack boxes, read aloud street signs, familiar restaurant signs, toy packaging, etc.